okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/auth-js-redirect/main/index.md

 This SDK enables you to create various sign-in experiences.

 These experiences include fully branded embedded authentication, as with [Auth JS fundamentals](/docs/guides/auth-js/) and redirect authentication.
 Auth JS is used by the Okta [Sign-In Widget](https://github.com/okta/okta-signin-widget), which powers the default Okta sign-in page.
-Your application initializes the SDK, which automatically redirects you to this authentication page hosted by Okta.
-Then, it enforces the policies you configured for your sign-in experience.
+Your app initializes the SDK, which automatically redirects you to this authentication page hosted by Okta.
+Then it enforces the policies you configured for your sign-in experience.

 Auth JS also powers our other redirect SDKs that provide simple authentication for server-side web apps and single-page JavaScript apps (SPA).
 See the [Quickstart guides](/docs/guides/quickstart/).